RUNNING TESTS

 Master test reporting for effective debugging and monitoring:

-- Parallel Execution - Optimize performance with timeline analysis
+- Parallel Execution — optimise performance with timeline analysis